Home » Best Books » Best Fantasy Series to Start This Year

 Gritty and modern fantasy

 Character-forward fantasy with darker tone, sharper dialogue, and less “chosen one” energy.
+These are for readers who find most fantasy too clean or too optimistic.

 The Blade Itself